-Also observed were alopecia, angioedema, erythema multiforme, exfoliative dermatitis, hirsutism, and Steven-Johnson syndrome.
+Also observed were alopecia, angioedema, drug reaction with eosinophilia and systemic symptoms (DRESS), erythema multiforme, exfoliative dermatitis, hirsutism, Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
 Arthralgia, myalgia and fever have also been reported in association with rash and other symptoms suggestive of delayed hypersensitivity.
 These symptoms may resemble serum sickness.